 - 1. Residential Scale FireSmart vegetation management: removal, reduction, or conversion of flammable plants on residential properties in order to create more fire-resistant areas in FireSmart Immediate, Intermediate, and Extended Zones (refer to the FireSmart BC Landscaping Guide). - 2.
-Community Scale FireSmart vegetation management: removal, reduction, or conversion of flammable plants (such as landscaping for parks, open spaces, and critical infrastructure) in order to create more fire-resistant areas in FireSmart Immediate, Intermediate, and Extended Zones (refer to the FireSmart BC Landscaping Guide), including Cultural Sites and green spaces. - Fuel management treatments: the manipulation or reduction of living or dead forest and grassland fuels to reduce the rate of spread and head fire intensity and enhance the likelihood of successful suppression.
+Community Scale FireSmart vegetation management: removal, reduction, or conversion of flammable plants (such as landscaping for parks, open spaces, and critical infrastructure) in order to create more fire-resistant areas in FireSmart Immediate, Intermediate, and Extended Zones (refer to the FireSmart BC Landscaping Guide), including Cultural Sites and green spaces. - 3.
+Fuel management treatments: the manipulation or reduction of living or dead forest and grassland fuels to reduce the rate of spread and head fire intensity and enhance the likelihood of successful suppression.

-Appendix 2: Additional Funding for Applicants Directly Impacted by 2024 Wildfires
+Appendix 2: Additional Funding for Applicants Directly Impacted by Wildfires

-Eligible applicants with an existing FireSmart program that were directly impacted by the 2024 wildfire season may apply to exceed the base funding maximum in order to support incremental FireSmart activities due to increased local demand for wildfire risk reduction.
+Updated July 2025 - Eligible applicants with an existing FireSmart program that were directly impacted by the 2024 wildfire season or by wildfire(s) during the course of the approved project may apply to exceed the base funding maximum in order to support incremental FireSmart activities due to increased local demand for wildfire risk reduction.